mattfidler/auto-indent-mode.el/Readme.md

 You could always turn on the minor mode with the command `auto-indent-minor-mode`
+## Setting the number of spaces for indenting major modes
+While this is controlled by the major mode, as a convenience, auto-indent-mode attempts to set the default number of spaces for an indentation for specific major mode.

+This is done by:
+1. Making local variables of all the variables specified in `auto-indent-known-indent-level-variables` and setting them to auto-indent's `auto-indent-assign-indent-level`
+2. Looking to see if major mode variables `major-mode-indent-level` and `major-mode-basic-offset` variables are present.
+If either of these variables are present, `auto-indent-mode` sets these variables to the default `auto-indent-assign-indent-level`.

 ## TextMate Meta-Return behavior
 If you would like TextMate behavior of Meta-RETURN going to the end of the line and then inserting a newline, as well as